Hit or Sh**: Crackle’s STARTUP

 It’s fun to see Martin Freeman in the role of corrupt Agent Rask, though his performance is both on-point and a fairly status quo variation on many dirty cops we’ve seen before.
 Hopefully A-list names like Freeman, Brody, and Gathegi can bring the issues STARTUP is attempting to discuss to the forefront of our consciousness, but the show potentially has a fatal flaw.
 Despite a killer cast, decent cinematography, and the very specific attention to setting that a show set in Miami needs to attempt to differentiate itself from the many others before it, STARTUP moves like molasses.

 For STARTUP to succeed in the long run, the unnecessary, male gaze-y (and frankly boring) sex scenes need to be scrapped.
-If you’re relying on four sex scenes in the first episode for the sake of character development — in a show that’s supposed to be bringing issues of sexism in tech to the forefront — then write better.
+Perhaps the producers should consider watching girls get fucked nastily so they know what exciting sex looks like.
+If you’re relying on four sex scenes in the first episode for the sake of character development – in a show that’s supposed to be bringing issues of sexism in tech to the forefront – then write better.
 This show is supposed to be about the intersection of tech and crime, so there isn’t an excuse for a dull moment, especially considering this show is designed to be delivered via the binge watch format and relies on the viewer not losing steam after the first episode.
 But if you can make it through the sluggishness, as well as overused tropes such as Miami clubs, drugs, and semiautomatic weapons, there are some truly compelling moments of storytelling depicting cross cultural conversations between the white male tech world and those struggling to find a voice.
 Chances are, however, that you will survive the first three or four episodes like I did, get to the fifth one, quit halfway because this is another well-meaning waste of your time, and guiltily queue up SCORPION.

 STARTUP is available in its entirety on Crackle